nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 nextflow run hello-gatk.nf
 ```

-You may need to run it several times for it to fail again; this error will not reproduce consistently because it is dependent on some variability in the execution times of the individual process calls.
+You may need to run it several times for it to fail again.
+This error will not reproduce consistently because it is dependent on some variability in the execution times of the individual process calls.

 This is what the output of the two `.view` calls we added looks like for a failed run: